Janetxxx/Duke_javascript/README.md

   Abstraction: use computer program instead of knowning the concept of how does computer works

   ### Green screen
+  if pixel is green, then set output to background pixel otherwise set output to foreground

 ## lesson_2
   Methods: invoked on objects